 - Wear protective gloves or mitts when handling hot pots or cooking with hot deep-frying oil.

 - Wear non-skid shoes to prevent slipping on wet or greasy floors.
+Get the ultimate slip resistant footwear from Shoes For Crews.
+It’s the only shoe that really grips.

 - Extinguish hot oil/grease fires by sliding a lid over the top of the container. · Never carry or move oil containers when the oil is hot or on fire.